 Here's how it works: Say you have half the volume of breast milk you need for a feeding and you need to add a fortifier.
 You can simply input the volumes of human milk, fortifier and preterm formula into the system and it will crunch the numbers for you — ensuring that you are always providing optimal, nutritionally-balanced feedings.
 Not only that, if a baby has special nutritional needs you can target specific nutrients, seeing if you can boost some and minimize others.
 NICU dietitians can create and improve the quality of each feeding with this nutritional calculator.

 Our research doesn't stop at hospital care.
 Preterm babies are often smaller than their term-born counterparts when they reach 40 weeks gestation.
 This is about the time preterm infants are discharged from the hospital to home.
 We know that babies born early benefit immensely from optimized nutrition once they leave the hospital so we've developed products for parents to use at home.

 For babies going home, we provide human milk fortifiers for breastfed infants and other formulas like Similac NeoSure® which supports important catch-up growth during a baby's first year.
 NeoSure, an extensively studied post-discharge formula, has more protein, calcium, phosphorus, and other nutrients than formula designed for full-term infants.
-Compared to preterm babies fed standard infant formula, preemies fed Similac NeoSure have demonstrated improved catch-up growth1.
-Also on NeoSure, they have shown increased lean body mass growth2 and improved visual and language development3.
+Compared to preterm babies fed standard infant formula, preemies fed Similac NeoSure have demonstrated improved catch-up growth.
+Also on NeoSure, they have shown increased lean body mass growth and improved visual and language development.

 Working Toward the Future